 - No sugar is best, and only small amounts of natural sugars.
 (Hopefully someday I’ll get there!)

-- Stevia, rapadura, sucanat, maple syrup, maple sugar, raw local honey, coconut or palm or coconut sugar, molasses, dates – these are all the least refined, the most natural, and contain the most nutrients – scroll down at that link for a comparison chart of the nutrient content in sugars.
+- Stevia, rapadura, sucanat, maple syrup, maple sugar, raw local honey (if you can’t find a local source you can get raw honey here), palm or coconut sugar, molasses, dates – these are all the least refined, the most natural, and contain the most nutrients – scroll down at that link for a comparison chart of the nutrient content in sugars.
 (Also, more info below about some of these natural sweeteners.)

 - Avoid if at all possible: Regular refined white table sugar or brown sugar (see above about GMOs) – refined sugars have no nutrients left in them at all…